The Biden Plan for Educators, Students, and our Future

-Over the last year we have witnessed educators around the country – in states from West Virginia to Arizona to Kentucky – heroically organize walk-outs and other actions to stand up not just for their own wages and benefits, but also for the resources they need to serve their students.
+We have witnessed educators around the country – in states from West Virginia to Arizona to Kentucky – heroically organize walk-outs and other actions to stand up not just for their own wages and benefits, but also for the resources they need to serve their students.
 Educators shouldn’t have to fight so hard for resources and respect.

 President Biden will support our educators by giving them the pay and dignity they deserve.

 - Make sure teachers receive a competitive wage and benefits.
 In 2018, public school teachers made 21.4 percent less than workers with similar education and experience.
 And public school teachers’ average weekly wage hasn’t increased since 1996.
 Teachers and school personnel do some of the most important and hardest work, but too often they aren’t rewarded.
 As President, Biden will correct this wrong.
 Biden will triple funding for Title I, the federal program funding schools with a high percentage of students from low-income families, and require districts to use these funds to offer educators competitive salaries and make other critical investments prior to directing the funds to other purposes.
-Dramatically increase Title I funding in order to give teachers a raise will allow school districts and educators to decide what the biggest need is for their communities instead of using a one-size-fits-all approach.
+Dramatically increasing Title I funding in order to give teachers a raise will allow school districts and educators to decide what the biggest need is for their communities instead of using a one-size-fits-all approach.
 And, it will ensure that states which have been treating their teachers fairly but still have unmet needs for Title I schools can benefit from these funds.